Trusted-Reviews-Limited/enhanced-post-cache/README.md

 Enhanced Post Cache
 ===================

 All up in your WP_Query, caching the things.
-Fork of the [Advanced Post Cache](https://github.com/Automattic/advanced-post-cache) by [Automattic](https://automattic.com/).
+Fork of the plugin [enhanced-post-cache](https://github.com/TimeIncUK/enhanced-post-cache) which is a fork of [Advanced Post Cache](https://github.com/Automattic/advanced-post-cache) by [Automattic](https://automattic.com/).

 ## License